prasanjitsingh/frontend-development-playbook/feature-flags/feature-flagging-guidelines.md

 # Feature Flagging Guidelines

+Below is the list of guidelines that we encourage all engineers to follow as they implement features in to our codebases.

 1. **No change is too small to be feature flagged**.
 Start with the mind set that a change will be feature flagged.
 If you choose not to, there should be considered reasoning behind why that’s the case